Georgia on cusp of delivering Senate to Democrats as Warnock wins, Ossoff leads | Politics

 Georgia on cusp of delivering Senate to Democrats as Warnock wins, Ossoff leads

-Democrats won one U.S. Senate race in Georgia and led in another on Wednesday, moving closer to a sweep in a deep South state that would give them control of Congress and the power to advance President-elect Joe Biden's policy goals.
-Raphael Warnock, a Baptist preacher from the historic church of Martin Luther King Jr., beat Republican incumbent Kelly Loeffler to become the first Black senator in Georgia's history.
+Democrats won one U.S. Senate race in Georgia and led in another on Wednesday, moving closer to a surprise sweep in a former Republican stronghold that would give them control of Congress and the power to advance President-elect Joe Biden's agenda.
+Raphael Warnock, a Baptist preacher from the historic church of Martin Luther King Jr., beat Republican incumbent Kelly Loeffler to become the first Black senator in the deep South state's history.

-Jon Ossoff, a documentary filmmaker who at 33 would become the Senate's youngest member, also declared victory with a narrow lead over incumbent David Perdue, although media including Edison Research had yet to call that race.
+Jon Ossoff, a documentary filmmaker who at 33 would become the Senate's youngest member, also declared victory with a narrow lead over incumbent David Perdue, although media had yet to declare a winner in that race.
 If upheld, the results would amount to a final defeat for outgoing President Donald Trump, who stands to be the first U.S. president since 1932 to lose the White House and both chambers of Congress in a single term.

-Trump held rallies for both Republican candidates, but overshadowed the campaign with false accusations his own loss in the November presidential election in Georgia was tainted by fraud, repeatedly attacking Republican officials in the state.
-With 98% of votes in and counting mostly stopped for the night, Warnock was ahead of Loeffler by 1.2 percentage points, roughly 54,000 votes, according to Edison Research.
-Ossoff led Perdue by more than 16,000 votes, or 0.4 percentage points, just shy of a 0.5 percent threshold to avoid a recount.
+Trump held rallies for both Republican candidates, but overshadowed the campaign with false accusations that his own loss in the November presidential election was tainted by fraud, repeatedly attacking Republican officials in the state.
+With 98% of the vote counted, Warnock was ahead of Loeffler by 1.2 percentage points, roughly 54,000 votes, according to Edison Research.
+Ossoff led Perdue by more than 17,000 votes, just shy of a 0.5 percent threshold to avoid a recount.
 Most outstanding votes were from Democratic-leaning areas.

 Winning both contests would give Democrats control of the Senate, creating a 50-50 split and giving Vice President-elect Kamala Harris the tie-breaking vote once she and Biden take office on Jan.
 20. The party already has a narrow majority in the U.S. House of Representatives.
-Holding on to either seat would have effectively given Republicans a veto over Biden's political and judicial appointees, as well as his legislative initiatives in areas from coronavirus relief to climate change, healthcare and justice.
+Republicans would retain control of the Senate if they held on to at least one of the seats.
+That would allow them to block Biden's political and judicial appointees, as well as his legislative priorities from coronavirus relief to climate change.

-The campaign's final days were overshadowed by Trump's attacks on his own election defeat in the state, including a recording of a phone call in which he hectored Republican Georgia officials to "find" enough votes make him the winner.
+The campaign's final days were overshadowed by Trump's attempts to pressure Republican Georgia officials to "find" enough votes to overturn Biden's victory in the state.
 ON TRUMP'S SHOULDERS

 If Democrats won, the losses would "fall squarely on the shoulders of President Trump and his actions since Nov.
 3," Gabriel Sterling, a Republican and a top election official in the state, told CNN.
 The election signaled a shift in the politics of Georgia and the wider deep South.
-Black voters, the most reliable Democratic supporters in the region, turned out in numbers unprecedented for a run-off vote.
+At least 4.5 million voters participated, smashing earlier turnout figures for runoff races.
+Democrats have worked hard to increase turnout among Black voters, their most reliable supporters in the region.

 In a video message, Warnock, whose Ebenezer Baptist Church is legendary in Georgia because of its role in the civil rights movement under King, recalled his humble upbringing as one of 12 children of a woman who worked in cotton fields.
 "Because this is America, the 82-year-old hands that used to pick somebody else's cotton went to the polls and picked her youngest son to be a United States senator," he said.